exercism/python/exercises/practice/grains/.docs/instructions.md

 Write code that shows:
 - how many grains were on a given square, and
-- the total number of grains on the chessboard
+- the total number of grains on the chessboard,
+- and throws a Value Error for numbers over 64.

 ## For bonus points

 Did you get the tests passing and the code clean?
 If you want to, these are some additional things you could try:

 - Optimize for speed.
+Bitwise operators anyone?
 - Optimize for readability.

 Then please share your thoughts in a comment on the submission.
 Did this